What are the benefits of vitamin E?

 • Improves the appearance of dry, rough skin

-• Mitigating the effects of skin discoloration
+• Reduces the effects of skin discoloration

-5. Food sources of vitamin E
+5. Dietary sources of vitamin E

 • Vegetable oils: Wheat germ oil and vegetable oils such as sunflower oil and saffron oil are particularly rich in vitamin E.

-• Wheat Germ: Wheat germ is an excellent source of vitamin E and can be added to cereals, smoothies or salads.
+• Wheat germ: Wheat germ is an excellent source of vitamin E and can be added to cereals, smoothies or salads.

-• Green Leafy Vegetables: Vegetables such as spinach and kale also contain significant levels of vitamin E.
+• Green leafy vegetables: Vegetables such as spinach and kale also contain significant levels of vitamin E.

-• Nuts and seeds: Almonds, hazelnuts, and sunflower seeds are concentrated sources of vitamin E.
+• Nuts and seeds: Almonds, hazelnuts and sunflower seeds are concentrated sources of vitamin E.

 6. Vitamin E supplementation

-7. Risks of vitamin E deficiency
+7. Risks associated with vitamin E deficiency

 Vitamin E deficiency is relatively rare, especially in developed countries where diets are varied.
-However, when it does occur, it can lead to a variety of health problems due to the crucial role vitamin E plays in the body.
+However, when it does occur, it can lead to a variety of health problems, due to the crucial role vitamin E plays in the body.
 Here are the main risks associated with vitamin E deficiency:

 • Neurological problems

-• Muscle deficiency
+• Muscular deficiency

 • Visual problems